Don’t believe everything you see in the media, that includes social media as well.

 Armed with the right team, I discovered there’s so much that goes behind running a website, working with advertisers, creating content, etc. Much of what I do today is similar to what I learned from my time at the B2B publishing company.

 I read white papers after white papers, eBooks and even cheat sheets from HubSpot.
-Nothing that I read made sense until I put everything into practice.
+Nothing that I read made sense until I put it into practice when I started my mom blog.
 A former colleague joked once that the job of a social media manager is 24/7.
 I laughed until I realized I was slowly allowing it to consume my life and gave truth to her words.

 During my time at the digital B2B publishing company, I heard a lot about content marketing and how content is king.
 One thing marketers failed to address was how important organizing your content and how you’re going to present it, is just as important.